codeigniter4/shield/README.md

 ## Acknowledgements

-Every open-source project depends on it's contributors to be a success.
+Every open-source project depends on its contributors to be a success.
 The following users have contributed in one manner or another in making Shield:

 <a href="https://github.com/codeigniter4/shield/graphs/contributors">